17 Things to do in Tajikistan

 Create the perfect journey with my 10 day Pamir Highway itinerary

 Trekking In The Fann Mountains

 Where craggy, arid, snow-dusted peaks meet the sky, dotted with gemstone-colored lakes.
 If you’re wondering what initially drew me to Tajikistan, this was it.

 Time and time again I’m drawn back to these gorgeous mountainscapes.
 I spent over a decade drooling over photos of places like Kulikalon, Lake Alovaddin, Bolshoi Allo, and Gora Chimtarga before I finally booked the ticket.

 From the moment I popped through the mildly terrifying Anzob Tunnel from Dushanbe, I knew the Fanns were going to be wild enough for me to return year after year.

-The Fann Mountains offer countless treks that will appeal to most every fitness level and interest, from multi-day treks to day trips.
+The Fann Mountains offer countless treks that will appeal to almost every fitness level and interest, from multi-day treks to day trips.

 Want to get a taste of the Tajik mountain culture without devoting several days and a long hike?
 Iskanderkul and the nearby village of Sarytag are the perfect places to go.

 Seeking premier trekking in Tajikistan?
 The Fann Mountains Travel & Trekking Guide